microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 # 🟦Log files and folders <a name="log-files"></a>

-The 'Compliance Utility' collects the following log files and folders.
+The Compliance Utility collects the following log files and folders.

 > **Note**
 >
 > Not all log files are collected or recorded at all times.
 It depends on your environment which logs, or traces can be recorded.
 ### 🔵RECORD PROBLEM <a name="record-problem-logs"></a>

-Log files and folders collected by the [RECORD PROBLEM](#record-problem) option when you run the 'Compliance Utility' with user privileges:
+Log files and folders collected by the [RECORD PROBLEM](#record-problem) option when you run the Compliance Utility with user privileges:

 <ul>
 <li>